-The project has moderate exposure to governance risk (G-3 issuer profile score).
-The transaction will be based on prudent financing planning, including the establishment of a budget plan, and makes estimates and assumptions providing the ability to identify potential pressures and allowing for sufficient time to adjust plans accordingly to mitigate any credit implications.
-We expect to receive transparent, timely financial reports for proper monitoring, adhering to strict policies on debt and investment management.
-However, the transaction involves refinancing risks, given the partially amortizing debt schedule.
+(G-3) Alfa Transmisora de Energia S.A.'s. financial profile is characterized by prudent financing planning and budgeting.
+However, the transaction involves high leverage and refinancing risk, given the partially amortizing debt schedule.
 The financing structure also limits changes in ownership, M&A activity or other discretionary management decisions that may influence performance and credit outcomes.